Windows 11’s S mode is a feature that makes the operating system more secure by preventing third-party applications from being installed.

 - Now, find the Internet Protocol Version 4 and select it.

 - Now choose the Use the following DNS server addresses radio button and enter 126.96.36.199 for preferred and 188.8.131.52 for alternate.

 - Now click Apply to apply the new DNS settings.
 Then check if you can get out of the S mode.

 Reset the Network Settings

-Just like the DNS settings, there are situations when the Network settings are not configured correctly, which then prevents you from performing the network-related tasks successfully.
+Just like the DNS settings, there are situations when the Network settings are not configured correctly, preventing you from performing the network-related tasks successfully.

 The best way to fix any network-related issues on your operating system is by resetting the Network settings.
 This is like a factory reset, where all the stored settings and preferences revert to their original state.
-Keep in mind that if you decide to move forward with this method, your WiFi names, passwords, and Bluetooth settings will be reset as well.
+Keep in mind that if you decide to move forward with this method, your WiFi names, passwords, and Bluetooth settings will also be reset.

 - Launch Windows Settings and select Network & Internet from the left pane.